 We are also looking for donations.
 If you are interested in donating to the gardens, please contact us.

-The 2014 gardens is made possible with the generous support of:
+The North Central Community Gardens are made possible with the generous support of:

 There are many things that happened this summer in relation to the gardens.

 Partnerships formed to Renew the School Yard Grounds

 North Central Community Association and Early Years Family Centre have partnered together with the support of Scott Collegiate to renew the space in front of the school into a garden space.
 The garden features a medicine wheel inspired raised beds designed by NCCA and built by NCCA’s Transition to Trades students in addition to separate raised planter boxes that were built by Scott Collegiate students.
 The planting event takes place Wednesday August 20th from 9am-12pm at Scott Collegiate 3350 7th Avenue.